-We estimate that the net proceeds from the sale of the 5,000,000 shares of common stock in this offering will be approximately \$40.9 million, assuming an initial public offering price of \$9.00 per share and after deducting the underwriting discounts and commissions and estimated offering costs.
-If the underwriters' over-allotment option is exercised in full, we estimate that the net proceeds from this offering will be approximately \$47.2 million.
-In addition, we will receive net proceeds from the concurrent private sale of an estimated 1,111,111 shares of common stock to Healtheon/WebMD at the initial public offering price of \$10.0 million.
+We estimate that the net proceeds from the sale of the 5,000,000 shares of common stock in this offering will be approximately \$55.3 million, assuming an initial public offering price of \$12.00 per share (the midpoint of the range set forth on the cover of this prospectus) and after deducting the underwriting discounts and commissions and estimated offering costs.
+If the underwriters' over-allotment option is exercised in full, we estimate that the net proceeds from this offering will be approximately \$63.7 million.
+In addition, we will receive net proceeds from the concurrent private sale of an estimated 833,334 shares of common stock to Healtheon/WebMD at the initial public offering price of \$10.0 million.